tonyblundell/socialdump/README.md

 See http://tonyblundell.net for an example.

-Run 'python socialdump.py pull' to parse latest feeds via RSS.
+Run 'python socialdump.py pull' to parse latest feeds via RSS (stick this in a cron job).

 See inline comments in socialdump.py and models.py for more info.